Well worth visiting for it's many white sand beaches, turquoise sea, charm and history

 Barbuda, 25 miles to the north, is the other half of this dual-island nation.
 This tiny laid-back coral atoll has a population of just 1,500 islanders, who live mainly by fishing, farming and hunting.

 This is an amazing opportunity to visit some of the most beautiful islands in the Caribbean, to enjoy the best of their natural attractions, relax on their stunning beaches, look for the endemics and rare birds on each one, and get to know the wonderful people.
-In Dominica, you will have the opportunity to get involved with some of the recovery work after Hurricane Maria, as well as doing som...
+In Dominica, you have an included guided birding tour and perhaps you may want to take in some whale watching.
+In Montserrat, you can...